Catskill909/podcast_app/README.md

 ## Future AI/Developer Notes

 - All services and models are designed for easy extension (API, favorites, downloads, etc.)
-- Replace mock data in PodcastApiService with real API integration
+- Add more API feeds
 - Add more providers or migrate to Riverpod for advanced state management
 - Add more features: downloads, playlists, user profiles, recommendations, etc.
 - All lints and warnings are actively managed for clean development